-For successful counter-surveillance you need to be aware of your surroundings and be alert to what is going on round you.
+For successful counter-surveillance you need to be aware of your surroundings and be alert to what is going on around you.
 That means having a thorough knowledge of the town or area in which you live and work and knowing the habits of the people.
-You need basic common sense, alertness and patience together with cool and natural behaviour and a knowledge of certain tactics or ruses (which will be discussed later).
+You need basic common sense, alertness and patience - together with cool and natural behaviour and a knoweldge of certain tactics or ruses (which will be discussed later).
 It is important not to draw attention to oneself by strange behaviour such as constantly looking over one's shoulder.
-And one must guard against paranoia, that is, imagining that everyone you see is following you.
-It is necessary to develop powers of observation and memory (which come with practice) so that you notice what is usual and remember what you have seen.
+And one must quard against paranoia that is imagining that everyone you see is following you.
+It is necessary to develop powers of observation and memory (which come with practise) so that you notice what is unusual and remember what you have seen.
 It is when you notice the same person or unusual behaviour a third or fourth time that you are able to conclude that it adds up to surveillance and not coincidence.